Zondax/ledger-substrate-js/README.md

 # Add new chain

-:warning::warning: This was meaningful when the new polkadot app was not published yet.
-As long as you chain supports the runtime version v15, there is no need for creating a new class for you app. :warning::warning:

 If you want to add support for your chain, you just need to create a PR in this repository adding the parameters that belong to the chain.
 Go to [supported APPs](./src/supported_apps.ts) and add a new entry at the end of the file.